 Still, the main website continued and gained a delightfully cheesy early-2000s makeover reminiscent of the MySpace era which was only missing a tinny Linkin Park MIDI song playing over the splash page for maximum cringe.
 It was around this time that I’d started writing articles and guides for the main systems I was running which as far as I remember were Solaris 7/8/9 on SPARC, and Slackware 8.0 and Red Hat 6.0 on x86.
 I also joined a local Linux User Group (hi everyone from back then!) and gave a couple of presentations on Solaris and how to run a production Apache service.
 Which was, at the time, a shared-hosting service with mod_php4, MySQL 3.x, FTP for uploads and all the security concerns of chrooting all the users.
 How things have progressed…

-[email protected].
-Lots of sites back then didn’t bother to change the defaults, so when Joe Random saw a page-not-found error on a website, they saw contact [email protected] for support, would chuck that into Google and land on my page.
+root@localhost.
+Lots of sites back then didn’t bother to change the defaults, so when Joe Random saw a page-not-found error on a website, they saw contact root@localhost for support, would chuck that into Google and land on my page.
 I had to include a “really, I have nothing to do with this, and no I did not break your webserver” page to explain it all.

 Trivia time - the console window shown in the logo is actually a screenshot of the QNX 6.x terminal as I was (and still am) quite the OS geek and loved exploring different systems.
-I also ran BeOS for a long time on my home PC as it was by far my favourite OS since the Amiga.
+As well as QNX and other Unix systems such as FreeBSD and Solaris x86, I also ran BeOS for a long time on my home PC as it was by far my favourite OS since the Amiga.
 I hosted a few pages regarding BeOS, the leaked “Dano” build and hosted a tool where users could submit compatibility reports for software.
 Of course, Be Inc. died but I now run the nightly builds of the open-source recreation Haiku on one of my hobby systems.

 This website was by then on it’s way to a well-established blog, so I’d switched from hand-written HTML in Dreamweaver to a series of dynamic backends again using the then-standard LAMP stack.
 I eventually ended up settling on Serendipity, which remained the engine behind the site for many years.
 During that time it followed the trends of the day: I went through many Linux distributions from CentOS to Debian to Ubuntu when that became A Thing; PHP and MySQL upgrades; caching layers, and also a few different webservers including Lighttpd.
 It was hosted on a series of Solaris and then Linux servers, eventually becoming virtualised on Xen, and then moved into the cloud.